 Renouncement of the organic label

-We also paid the organic premium for the cocoa farmers for the last batch of cocoa beans, even though they did not fully comply with the organic standards.
+We also paid the organic premium for the cocoa farmers, even though they did not fully comply with the organic standards.
 The cooperative has assured that the beans have continued to be grown according to the principles of organic farming and that the lack of organic quality cannot be attributed to misconduct on the part of the farmers.

-Until then, please browse our shop or browse some of the other new blog articles about the cocoa market and Demeter milk powder.
+For the "bridging time", please feel free to browse our shop or check out some of the other new blog articles about the cocoa market and Demeter milk powder.